Aethernode and Aethermobi - building blocks for urban deployments

 Started by aetherlab ·

-Hello!
 To mark me appearing here, I want to share the repo for the two main projects I work on now:

 - aethernode is a base-station unit for Reticulum LoRa networking